 🎨 Activity: Make Your Own Pattern

-Want to use this as a worksheet?
-Switch to the A4 printable view.
+Want a printable worksheet?
+Switch to the Worksheet View, then print.

-Identify and extend patterns made with shapes, colours, and numbers.
+Identify and extend patterns (shapes, colours, numbers).

-Find the rule of a pattern.
+Find the rule (core) of a pattern.

 Let Us Begin!